Hawaii Film Locations

-Oahu has the most film and TV locations of the islands, with world famous historical sites.
-Examples include: the Honolulu location of Pearl Harbor, the North Shore’s surf sets in Blue Crush and the rain forests and green mountains where the TV show Lost was filmed.
+Oahu has the most film and TV locations of the islands.
+Examples include: Pearl Harbor, Blue Crush and the TV show Lost.
 Oahu boasts of some of the most diverse filming landscapes.
-Many of these settings are easily visible by vacationers who want to explore on their own in a rental car.
+Many of these settings are easily visible by vacationers exploring on their own by rental car.

-Arguably, one of the most iconic films ever shot on Hawaii was From Here to Eternity (1953) starring Montgomery Cliff, Deborah Kerr, Donna Reed and Frank Sinatra.
-The film famously re-launched Frank Sinatra’s then struggling career and became the winner of 8 Academy Awards.
-From Here to Eternity highlighted some of Oahu’s most beautiful coastal views and landscapes and is a respected classic among movies filmed in Hawaii.
-The famous kiss in the surf scene with Burt Lancaster and Deborah Kerr was filmed on Halona Cove on Oahu and is frequently visited by tourists today.
-For honeymooners especially, this stunning cove is worth stopping by, if for no other reason than to watch the tumultuous waters seethe where Hawaii met Hollywood in romance and glamour.
+One of the most iconic films ever shot on Hawaii was From Here to Eternity in 1953.
+Montgomery Cliff, Deborah Kerr, Donna Reed and Frank Sinatra were the big name stars in this iconic film.
+The film famously re-launched Frank Sinatra’s then struggling career and won of 8 Academy Awards.
+From Here to Eternity highlighted some of Oahu’s most beautiful coastal views and is a respected movie classic.
+The famous kiss in the surf scene with Burt Lancaster and Deborah Kerr was filmed on Halona Cove.
+It might be one of the most famous Hawaii film locations and visitors frequently visit the area.
+For honeymooners especially, this stunning cove is worth stopping by.

 Over 60 movies or TV shows were shot on the island of Kauai and can be toured by kayak, boat, helicopter or car.
 However, some of the most dynamic sites are only visible from the air.
-On the Garden Isle, one can enjoy the peaceful kayaking trip through the area that once served as the backdrop for Raiders of the Lost Ark.
-Via helicopter one can soar over Nawiliwili Harbor where scenes from Jurassic Park were filmed.
+One can enjoy the peaceful kayaking trip through an area once serving as the backdrop for Raiders of the Lost Ark.
+On helicopter, you can soar over Nawiliwili Harbor where scenes from Jurassic Park were filmed.